 Fortunately, travel to most countries does not usually constitute an export control problem.
 In some cases, an exception or exemption to the license requirements is available; however, regulations require the exception/exemption to be documented, and records must be kept for five years.
 The documentation forms and a detailed explanation of the exception and exemption can be found at http://www.pvamu.edu/research/compliance/export_control/licenses.html.

 *A defense service means the furnishing of assistance (including training) to foreign persons in the design, development, engineering, manufacture, production, assembly testing, repair, maintenance, modification, operation, demilitarization, destruction, processing or use of a defense article.
 A defense service also includes furnishing to foreign persons any technical data which is required for the design, development, production, manufacture, assembly, operation, repair, testing, maintenance or modification of defense articles.

 Shipping items outside the U.S. could require a license from OFAC, the Department of State, or the BIS.
-Check with Dr. Marcia Shelton to determine if a license is needed.
+Check with Dr. Dennis Daniels to determine if a license is needed.
 An OFAC license takes six months to receive, a license from the Department of State takes two months, and a license from the BIS takes approximately two weeks, so allow plenty of time before you need to ship.
 Do not ship an item outside the United States without the proper licensing.
 If customs audits the shipment, and a license was required and not in place, you and PVAMU would be fined.

-Contact Dr. Marcia Shelton, Director, University Export Controls Officer, in The Office of Research Compliance, if you have any questions regarding export control issues related to your projects or travel outside the U.S. Her phone number is 936.261.1588, and email: email@example.com
+Contact Dr. Dennis Daniels, Associate VP for Research and University Export Controls Officer, in the Office of Research and Graduate Studies if you have any questions regarding export control issues related to your projects or travel outside the U.S. He can be reached at 936.261.3073, or via email at email@example.com.

 Was this information helpful?
 Provide Feedback or report broken links.